Arccotangent

 $$ cotg \ \frac{\pi}{2} = 0 $$

-Thus, the arccotangent of zero is π/2:
+Therefore, the angle whose cotangent is zero is π/2:

 $$ arccotg \ 0 = \frac{\pi}{2} $$

-Note: Since it is an inverse function, the arccotangent of a cotangent equals the angle of that cotangent. $$ arccotg ( cotg \ \alpha ) = \alpha $$
+$$ arccotg ( cotg \ \alpha ) = \alpha $$

-Arccotangent Function Graph
+Graph of the Arccotangent Function

 the graph of the arccotangent function

-How to Construct the Arccotangent Graph
+How the Arccotangent Graph Is Obtained

 the graph of the cotangent